-Sustainable design practices become the norm, with sustainability underpinning design frameworks and guidance across all engineering sectors.
-All individual engineers and designers are able to assure material sustainability and act as advocates for best practices.
-Material selection is more likely to include and prioritise the avoidance of use of critical materials, and prioritise design for life extension and responsible end of life, especially enabling the recovery of critical materials.
+Recommendation Intended outcome Requirements or enablers 21.
+Government should work with Sustainable design practices Accreditation processes such as Engineering Council's leaders in the sector to develop become the norm. with and resource interventions to sustainability underpinning Accreditation of Higher encourage a transformation in UK design frameworks and guidance Education Programmes (AHEP) engineering skills that emphasises across all engineering sectors.
+All are a potential enabler of further resource efficiency, and global individual engineers and designers progress in this area. perspectives on sustainability.
+This are able to assure material must ensure that engineers have sustainability and act as advocates the training to design the ability for best practices.
+Material to maintain, replace and recover selection is more likely to include critical materials into future and prioritise the avoidance of use technologies and products. of critical materials, and prioritise design for life extension and responsible end of life, especially enabling the recovery of critical materials.
 The infrastructure delivered as a result uses fewer critical materials, and those that are used are designed to be recovered and reused or recycled at their end of life.